 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The MSc in Mathematics of Cybersecurity provides exciting career opportunities for mathematics graduates.
+The MSc in Mathematics of Cybersecurity provides a wide range of exciting career opportunities for mathematics graduates.
 Cybersecurity expertise is required by a wide variety of government and business sectors, including retail, airlines, telecommunications, defence, utilities, manufacturing, software and financial companies.

 Request more information

 Find out more about studying with us or request a prospectus.

 Phone: +44 (0) 117 394 1649 Email: email@example.com

 School website: School of Mathematics

 - 43% of research is world-leading (4*)

 - 44% of research is internationally excellent (3*)